isuru89/moodle-local_reminders/README.md

  * Send reminders to users who unable to complete an expired activity.
  * Send email reminders when a calendar event is created, updated or removed.
- * Ability to enable/disable reminder per activity basis.
+ * Ability to enable/disable and scheduling reminders per activity basis.
  * No reminders after a user has completed activity.
  * Added event location / timezone information to the reminder email.
+ * New category event type support
  * Improved email style

 And many bug fixes too.